-A life-safety inspection of your home is conducted at the following times: before initial licensure; when a family relocates; every three years by OLCR to verify compliance with rules.
+A life-safety inspection of your home is conducted at the following times: before initial licensure; when a family relocates; every three years by OLR to verify compliance with rules.
 Special inspections are required for new construction or new pool enclosures and other major changes (i.e. remodeling etc.).
 These standards are intended to safeguard children from fire hazards and other hazardous conditions.
 The inspector needs access to each room, cabinets and storage area, the yard and other structures on the property.
 If the inspector cites violations he/she will work with you to identify what needs to be done to correct the violation.
-Most inspections are conducted Monday through Thursday between 7:00 am and 5:00 pm.
+If an OLR inspection identifies some items that require correction, your Licensing Agency may be able to verify the corrections.
+Your Licensing Agency also conducts an annual walk-through inspection.
 Refer to Article 7 and the Rules for Life-Safety Inspections booklet.
 Additional information is on www.azdes.gov/olcrinspect.